hirrolot/poica/README.md

   <img src="https://i.imgur.com/OuXtE5c.png" width="500px" />
 </div>

-This can be mapped to the actual code as follows:
+Which computes area of a triangle from its sides.
+This can be done in C as follows:

 [[`examples/heron_formula.c`](examples/heron_formula.c)]
 ```c